mhBrice/thesis/article1/article1.md

-species have experienced great changes in abundance and occurrence throughout these domains, namely *Picea mariana*, *Acer rubrum*, *Betula alleghaniensis*, *Fagus grandifolia* and *Populus tremuloides*, and likely contributed largely to the pattern of temporal ß diversity (Fig. S5).
+species have experienced great changes in abundance and occurrence throughout these domains, namely *Picea mariana*, *Acer rubrum*, *Betula alleghaniensis*, *Fagus grandifolia* and *Populus tremuloides*, and likely contributed largely to the pattern of temporal $\beta$ diversity (Fig. S5).

-![Frequency distributions of temporal ß diversity in forests plots by bioclimatic domains.
+![Frequency distributions of temporal $\beta$ diversity in forests plots by bioclimatic domains.
 Forests of different disturbance levels are stacked on top of each other.
-The values written in the panels are the mean temporal ß diversity values followed by the percentage of losses in parentheses.
-The distribution of ß diversity values is skewed to the right for higher disturbance levels.](ms/figures/fig3_hist.pdf){width=6.7in}
+The values written in the panels are the mean temporal $\beta$ diversity values followed by the percentage of losses in parentheses.
+The distribution of $\beta$ diversity values is skewed to the right for higher disturbance levels.](article1/figures/fig3_hist.pdf){width=6.7in}